Officer of The Watch (Unlimited)

 - Bank transfer (bank details provided on request)

 - Credit / Debit Card

-- All International students wishing to enter the UK must meet the United Kingdom Visas and Immigration (UKVI) criteria.
-We strongly recommend you check that you meet the criteria before applying to enrol onto the course which requires a minimum of 4 visits to the UK.
+All International students wishing to enter the UK for the purpose of Deck OOW CoC must meet the United Kingdom Visas and Immigration (UKVI) criteria for short term study visa.
+We strongly recommend you check that you meet the criteria before applying to enrol onto the course.